RMS Lusitania: Interiors

-At the time of their introduction onto the North Atlantic, both Lusitania and Mauretania possessed among the most luxurious, spacious and comfortable interiors afloat.
-The Scottish architect James Miller was chosen to design Lusitania's interiors, while Harold Peto was chosen to design Mauretania.
-Miller chose to use plasterwork to create interiors whereas Peto made extensive use of wooden panelling, with the result that the overall impression given by Lusitania was brighter than Mauretania.
+Lusitania and Mauretania possessed the most luxurious, spacious, and comfortable interiors afloat at the time.
+Scottish architect James Miller was chosen to design Lusitania's interiors, while Harold Peto was chosen to design Mauretania.
+Miller chose to use plasterwork to create interiors, whereas Peto made extensive use of wooden panelling, with the result that the overall impression given by Lusitania was brighter than Mauretania.

-The ship's passenger accommodation was spread across six decks; from the top deck down to the waterline they were Boat Deck (A Deck), the Promenade Deck (B Deck), the Shelter Deck (C Deck), the Upper Deck (D Deck), the Main Deck (E Deck) and the Lower Deck (F Deck), with each of the three passenger classes being allotted their own space on the ship.
-As seen aboard all passenger liners of the era, first-, second- and third-class passengers were strictly segregated from one another.
-According to her original configuration in 1907, she was designed to carry 2,198 passengers and 827 crew members.
-The Cunard Line prided itself with a record for passenger satisfaction.
+The ship's passenger accommodation was spread throughout six decks.
+From the top deck down to the waterline, they were: Boat Deck (A Deck), the Promenade Deck (B Deck), the Shelter Deck (C Deck), the Upper Deck (D Deck), the Main Deck (E Deck), and the Lower Deck (F Deck), with each of the three passenger classes being allotted their own space on the ship.
+First-class, second-class, and third-class passengers were strictly segregated from one another, as was the norm for cruise ships at the time.
+She was designed to carry 2,198 passengers and 827 crew members, according to her original configuration in 1907.